Amazon Seller Data Metrics for Amazon Sellers: The Ultimate Guide

-Your Amazon Analytics are a treasure trove of information about your customers, your store, and how to grow your business.
+Your Amazon seller data is a treasure trove of information about your customers, your store, and how to grow your business.
 But don’t be intimidated by the data.
 You don’t need a degree in statistics to understand what it means.

-The term 'Amazon Analytics' covers a plethora of data and insights that help you understand how to improve your product listings and make better decisions about where to focus your marketing efforts.
-The sort of information you can glean from your Amazon Analytics includes:
+The terms 'Amazon Seller Data' and Amazon Analytics' covers a plethora of data and insights that help you understand how to improve your product listings and make better decisions about where to focus your marketing efforts.
+The sort of information you can glean from your Amazon seller data includes:

 - Product performance